WWE Rumors: Vince McMahon High On ‘SmackDown Live’ Superstar

 Citing Dave Meltzer of the Wrestling Observer Newsletter, WrestleTalk reports that Vince McMahon “really likes and appreciates” Gable and his hard work of late.
 In recent weeks, the superstar has been the brunt of several jokes pertaining to his small stature, but the reason behind them could be to build the superstar as an underdog.

-The WWE chairman is known for his juvenile sense of humor, which left many fans fearing that Gable could be in line for a burial by turning his character into a laughing stock.
+The WWE chairman is known for his juvenile sense of humor, which left many fans fearing that Gable could be in line for a burial by turning his character into a laughingstock.
 As The Inquisitr recently reported, WWE filed for the trademark “Shorty G,” with the intention of making this Gable’s new name.

 The proposed name change is, understandably, a cause for concern among Gable fans.
 WWE’s history of humorous gimmicks is inconsistent at best, and many feel that Gable deserves better treatment and storylines given his ability.